GeyserMC/Geyser/README.md

 ## Compiling
 1. Clone the repo to your computer
 2. [Install Maven](https://maven.apache.org/install.html)
 3. Navigate to the Geyser root directory and run `git submodule update --init --recursive`.
-This downloads all the needed submodules for Geyser and is a crucial step in this process.
+This command downloads all the needed submodules for Geyser and is a crucial step in this process.
 4. Run `mvn clean install` and locate to the `target` folder.

 ## Contributing